kuropen/bypasslinkis/README.md

 It ultimately aims at preventing users from authorize Linkis.com via Twitter OAuth.
 This script skips landing page so users will not see authorize buttons.

-**IMPORTANT: This script is for self-defense purpose only.
+**IMPORTANT: This script is for precaution and self-defense purpose only.
 Users must keep a close watch for applications you have authorized on twitter.
 At least other users are annoyed at your tweet, when Linkis.com has permission to access your account.**